 For a musician whose career has been dedicated to bridging cultures through song, these themes are particularly meaningful.
 McKhool, whose name would have been spelled Makhoul in Kfarmishki, Lebanon, where his ancestors are from, loves being able to write and perform music with people from around the world who share a common vision.
 This production is another in an ongoing collaboration with award-winning Pakistani Canadian sitar player Anwar Khurshid.
 “He’s become a great musical and personal friend”, says McKhool.
 “Together we started writing songs about the freedom and equality we personally experience living here in Canada, and about our hope of creating a better world for all.”

-We welcome individuals and schools to listen, download and use these MP3s royalty-free.
+We welcome individuals and schools to listen, download on iTunes and Spotify, and use these MP3s royalty-free.

 Sultans of String